 But the actual tie for President in 1800 wouldn’t be between Jefferson and Adams.
-It would be between Jefferson and his own running mate Aaron Burr due to that same flaw in the U.S. Constitution.
+It would be between Jefferson and his running mate Aaron Burr due to that same flaw in the U.S. Constitution.

 Lead up to the Election:

-- The Alien Act, which authorized the President to deport immigrants (aliens) considered “dangerous to the peace and safety of the U.S.” (activated with a two year expiration)
+- The Alien Act, which authorized the President to deport immigrants (aliens) considered “dangerous to the peace and safety of the U.S.” (activated with a two-year expiration)

-- The Alien Enemies Act, which authorized the President apprehend and deport resident aliens if their home countries were at war with the United States (remains in-tact today)
+- The Alien Enemies Act, which authorized the President to apprehend and deport resident aliens if their home countries were at war with the United States (remains in-tact today)

 Flaw in the Constitution Exposed:

 The original United States Constitution said that members of the Electoral College could only vote for President.
-Each elector would vote for two candidates, with the person receiving the most votes becoming President, and the second most votes Vice President.
+Each elector would vote for two candidates, with the person receiving the most votes becoming President and the second most votes Vice President.

 To avoid a tie in votes on the Federalist side, the party arranged for one of their electors to vote for John Jay instead of Vice President Pinckney.
-The Democratic-Republicans plan was to have one of the electors abstain from casting their second ballot for Burr, but that didn’t happen.
-Instead each Republican elector voted for both, resulting in Jefferson and Burr each getting 73 votes.
+The Democratic-Republican’s plan was to have one of the electors abstain from casting their second ballot for Burr, but that didn’t happen.
+Instead, each Republican elector voted for both, resulting in Jefferson and Burr each getting 73 votes.

 Correcting the Flaw

-The amendment further prevents deadlocks, requiring that if the House could not choose a President by March 4 (or the first day of a Presidential term in office), that the candidate elected as Vice President would act as President.
-In 1933, the Twentieth Amendment changed the date of the beginning of the Presidential term to January 20, clarified that the Vice President-elect would only act as President if the House had not chosen a President by then, and permitted Congress to direct through legislation who would be acting President if there is neither a President-elect or Vice President-elect by January 20.
+The amendment further prevents deadlocks, requiring that if the House could not choose a President by March 4 (or the first day of a Presidential term in office), the candidate elected as Vice President would act as President.
+In 1933, the Twentieth Amendment changed the date of the beginning of the Presidential term to January 20, clarified that the Vice President-elect would only act as President if the House had not chosen a President by then, and permitted Congress to direct through legislation that would be acting President if there is neither a President-elect nor Vice President-elect by January 20.